English Department

 Sarah Driscoll

-Dr. Driscoll teaches English 300 and senior electives; she also serves as a day student advisor and a house counseling complement, and she coaches parliamentary debate.
+Sarah Driscoll is Assistant English Department Chair, teaches English 300 and senior electives, and serves as a student advisor and dorm complement.

 You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.
 It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive.